modelscope/agentscope/examples/game_werewolf/README.md

 ### Syntactic Sugar

-The following code is the implementation of daytime discussion in werewolf.
+The following code is the implementation of daytime discussion in Werewolf.
 With msghub and pipeline, it's very easy to program a discussion among agents.

 ```python
     # ...